secretnodes/secretnodes.org/docs/tutorials/prep-sn-nuc.md

 ```bash
 sudo bash install-sgx.sh
 ```
 > Note : While running the scripts, say yes to all prompts.
-When asked if you want to install to the current directory, also say yes.
+> When prompted "Do you want to install in current directory? [yes/no]" respond with "yes".

 ## Install Docker & Docker Compose